pwwang/Bioinformatics-cheatsheet/README.md

 - **[CNV-seq](http://tiger.dbs.nus.edu.sg/cnv-seq/)**: a new method to detect copy number variation using high-throughput sequencing.
 - **[BICseq2](http://www.math.pku.edu.cn/teachers/xirb/downloads/software/BICseq2/BICseq2.html)**: BICseq2 is an algorithm developed for the normalization of  high-throughput sequencing (HTS) data and detection of copy number variations (CNV) in the genome.
 BICseq2 can be used for detecting CNVs with or without a control genome.
 - **[MuSE](http://bioinformatics.mdanderson.org/main/MuSE)**: a novel approach to mutation calling based on the F81 Markov substitution model for molecular evolution, which models the evolution of the reference allele to the allelic composition of the matched tumor and normal tissue at each genomic locus. [@Ref](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1029-6)
+- **[VarScan](http://dkoboldt.github.io/varscan/)**: a platform-independent software tool developed at the Genome Institute at Washington University to detect variants in NGS data.
+- **[Pindel](https://github.com/genome/pindel)**: Pindel can detect breakpoints of large deletions, medium sized insertions, inversions, tandem duplications and other structural variants at single-based resolution from next-gen sequence data.

 #### Variant Filtering
 - **[SnpSift](http://snpeff.sourceforge.net/SnpSift.html)**: SnpSift is a toolbox that allows you to filter and manipulate annotated files.